For membership, billing or scholarship questions, please contact:

 As Secretary, Kat hopes to streamline communications and create a lasting archive/repository of all NRHC documents.
 Kat hopes to continue to strengthen the NRHC Journal, Illuminate.
 Kat believes that honors is all about the students, and NRHC is here to help make that experience unforgettable.
 Kat can be reached at email@example.com.
 However, all NRHC-related business should be sent to firstname.lastname@example.org.

-Dr. Marcella McCoy-Deh is the Director of the Philadelphia University Honors Institute at Thomas Jefferson University and an Associate Professor of American Studies.
-Dr. McCoy-Deh holds a BA in Broadcast Journalism from Morgan State University MA in Mass Communication and a PhD in American Studies from Bowling Green State University.
+Marcella McCoy-Deh, Ph.D. is the Director of the Philadelphia University Honors Institute at Thomas Jefferson University and an Associate Professor of American Studies.
+Dr. McCoy-Deh holds a BA in Broadcast Journalism from Morgan State University, MA in Mass Communication and PhD in American Culture Studies from Bowling Green State University.

-She has been an active member of NRHC and NCHC over the past 19 years, bringing students to present at the annual NRHC conference, serving as a panel moderator, Consultant’s Corner participant, and Faculty Representative.
-At the national level, Marcella has presented talks and workshops at NCHC conferences, served on the diversity committee, contributed to the inaugural Diversity Monograph, completed summer development workshops including the Site Visitor training.
-Dr. McCoy-Deh also serves the campus Fulbright Advisor for the U.S. Student Program and has recently completed a Fulbright Scholar year in Ghana where she taught alongside Fellows in the Kwame Nkrumah Institute of African Studies at the University of Ghana (Legon).
-She also serves on the Board of Directors for Hostelling International USA introducing a new generation to travel as means of building community.
+She has been an active member of NRHC and NCHC over the past 20 years, bringing students to present at the annual NRHC conference and recently began a term as NRHC President-elect and conference co-chair.
+At the national level, Marcella has presented at NCHC conferences, contributed to the inaugural Diversity Monograph, completed summer development workshops including the Site Visitor training.
+She lends her higher ed expertise on the Board of Directors for Hostelling International USA introducing a new generation to travel as means of building intercultural community.